-Flambards do a season pass which you can find on the Flambards website.
+Flambards do a season pass (which you can buy from April til October) which you can find on the Flambards website.
 I’d advise you to keep an eye on their Facebook page as well, as they mention sales and events on there.
 Also at times they include a locals’ pass within the Cornish Guardian and West Briton apparently, which gets mentioned on their Facebook page as well.
 If I see a mention of a sale or locals’ pass, then I’ll add the details here.

 Land’s End Locals’ Pass